lacework/terraform-provisioning/docs/integrate_gcp_using_google_cloud_shell.md

 ### Validate The Configuration

-Once Terraform finishes applying changes, you can use the Lacework CLI or the UI to confirm the integration is working.
+Once Terraform finishes applying changes, you can use the Lacework CLI or the Lacework Console to confirm the integration is working.

 For the CLI open a Terminal and run `lacework integrations list` (you should see the two `GCP_CFG` and `GCP_AT_SEQ` Integrations listed)

-To validate the integration via the UI, Log in to your account and go to **Settings** -> **Integrations** -> **Cloud Accounts`
+To validate the integration via the Lacework Console, Log in to your account and go to **Settings** -> **Integrations** -> **Cloud Accounts`